awnist/ls/README.md

     all_files = ls "/path"
     for file in all_files
-        ...
+        console.log file.name, "is", file.stat.size

 Or use an iterator function, with the context being the file's object

     ls "/path", ->
         console.log @name, "is", @stat.size

-The {config} parameter accepts the following:
+The {config} object accepts the following parameters:

 * recurse: Should we recurse into directories?
 (Boolean, default is false)
+* type: What kind of files should we return? ("all", "dir", "file", default is "all")

 The /regex/ will only return matching files.
 All directories will still be recursed.